typhon-ci/typhon/doc/src/concepts.md

-`typhonProject` contains two attributes: `meta` and `actions`. `meta` is an attribute set which defines metadata about the project: a title, a description and a homepage. `actions` is an attribute set of derivations that build actions for the project and holds encrypted secrets for use by the actions.
+`typhonProject` contains two attributes: `meta` and `actions`. `meta` is an attribute set which defines metadata about the project: a title, a description and a homepage. `actions` is an attribute set of derivations that build actions for the project.

 A project typically configures CI for a repository, but the declaration can exist in a separate repository.
-In fact, the declaration of a project is quite sensitive since it defines the way the project's unencrypted secrets are handled.
+In fact, the declaration of a project is quite sensitive since it defines the way the project's secrets are handled.
 Malicious edits to the declaration can potentially leak these secrets.

 ## Jobsets